 Local authority Housing Revenue Account under-funding

-This conference recognises that local authority housing revenue accounts (HRAs) are seriously under-funded as a result of
+This conference recognises that local authority HRAs are seriously under-funded as a result of

-1) The £13 billion extra ‘debt’ imposed on councils in the 2012 ‘debt settlement’.
-This so-called debt is the result of manipulation by the Treasury over many years.
-In reality tenants have paid more in rent that the historic costs of borrowing to build.
-This was shown by the House of Commons Council Housing Group which reported that between 1994/5 and 2008/9 council tenants paid £31 billion more in rent than was received by councils in annual ‘allowances’.
-This was more than outstanding historic debt.
+1) £13 billion extra ‘debt’ imposed on councils in the 2012 ‘debt settlement’.
+This ‘debt’ is the result of manipulation by the Treasury over many years.
+In reality tenants have paid more in rent that the historic cost of borrowing to build council homes.
+Between 1994/5 and 2008/9 council tenants paid £31 billion more in rent than was received by councils in annual ‘allowances’.

 In order to resolve this funding crisis Labour will

-1) Highlight the responsibility of the coalition and Tory governments for this funding crisis and demand that the government use its powers under the 2011 Localism Act to ‘reopen the settlement’.
-The current debt should, at least, be cut in line with projected losses of rental income resulting from coalition and Tory government policies since 2012.
+1) Highlight the responsibility of the Tories for it.
+Demand that the government use its powers under the Localism Act to ‘reopen the settlement’ and cut the ‘debt’ in line with projected losses of rental income over the course of their 30 year business plans, resulting from their policies since 2012.

-There is also a summary of the issue.
+It also contains a summary of the issue.